Connect with us

 It doesn’t happen that way.

-There are very few people in life who reach success by buying a winning lottery ticket or being in the right place at the right time.
+Very few people in life reach success by buying a winning lottery ticket or being in the right place at the right time.

 Even having a great idea or product concept isn’t always enough.

-On their way to becoming successful, most people realize that it’s more about hard work than luck and that persistence is key.
+On their way to success, most people realize that persistence is key and that it’s more about hard work than luck.

-When you take a successful company or situation at face value, you’re really only seeing the tip of the iceberg, not the years of hard work and toil that went in behind it.
+When you take a successful company or situation at face value, you’re only seeing the tip of the iceberg, not the years of hard work and toil behind it.

 Take Sean Hopwood, President of (now global) translation services provider Day Translations, as an example.

-He didn’t take his one-man idea and turn it into a multi-million dollar concern overnight.
+He didn’t turn his one-man idea into a multi-million dollar concern overnight.

 It took years of persistence and hard work.